rahulbits2020mt93665/osse-group-8-assignment/README.md

 ## General Info
 ***
-This project is a .NET MVC Application to register for an event.
+This project is a .NET console application to build the code for Tic Tac Toe game written in C#.
+The steps for how to play this game and outputs are displayed in FAQ section.

 ## Technologies
 ***